Erasing, Converting, and Communicating: The Power of Resource-Nongenerating Operations: Dynamical Resource Theory

-here $\mathcal{N}$ and $\mathcal{M}$ are some quantum channels from $\mathcal{D}_{\mathcal{H}_A}$ to $\mathcal{D}_{\mathcal{H}_{AB}}$ and from $\mathcal{D}_{\mathcal{H}_{AB}}$ to $\mathcal{D}_{\mathcal{H}_A}$, respectively, $\mathcal{I}_B$ is the identity channel on some ancillary system $\mathcal{H}_B$.
-A intuitive thought to consider RNOs is to study all the supermaps (\ref{f1}) which could transforms any RNO to the other RNO.
-However, on one hand, it is not meaningful for a generic resource theory to characterize all such superchannels, on the other sider, these supermaps lack clear physical intepretations generally.
+here $\mathcal{N}$ and $\mathcal{M}$ are some quantum channels from $\mathcal{D}_{\mathcal{H}_A}$ to $\mathcal{D}_{\mathcal{H}_{AB}}$ and from $\mathcal{D}_{\mathcal{H}_{AB}}$ to $\mathcal{D}_{\mathcal{H}_A}$, respectively, $\mathcal{I}_B$ is the identity on some ancillary system $\mathcal{H}_B$.
+A intuitive thought to consider RNGs is to study all the supermaps (\ref{f1}) which could transform any RNG to the other RNG.
+However, on one hand, it is hard to characterize all such superchannels for a generic resource theory, on the other side, these supermaps lack clear physical intepretations generally.
 Therefore, in this manuscript, we adopt a more direct scheme which makes the representations of superchannels own clear physical meanings.

-Here we restrict the pre-processing operation $\mathcal{N}$ and post-processing operation $\mathcal{M}$ to be RNOs.
-This restriction is due to the expection that RNOs should be generated freely.
+Here we restrict the pre-processing operation $\mathcal{N}$ and post-processing operation $\mathcal{M}$ to be RNGs.
+This restriction is due to the expection that RNGs should be generated freely.
 Similar to the analysis in the static resource theories, the set $\mathcal{M}_{R}$ is not always closed under the tensor product.
 To further study the properties of the dynamical resource, we introduce the following concept, \begin{definition} Assume $\Gamma\in \mathcal{M}_{R}$, if $\Gamma$ satisfies the following property,